treeverse/lakeFS/docs/quickstart/iso_env.md

 In a lakeFS repository, data is always located on a `branch`.
 You can think of each `branch` in lakeFS as its own environment.
 This is because branches are isolated, meaning changes on one branch have no effect other branches.

 Data that is the same between two branches is not copied, but rather shared on both via metadata pointers that lakeFS manages.
 If you make a change on one branch and want it reflected on another, you can perform a `merge` operation to update one branch with the changes from another.
-{: .note .note-info }
+{: .note }

 Let’s show an example of using multiple lakeFS branches for isolation.